Samuelk-Chase/CS3450-Software-Engineering/Final Project Report /HighLevelDesignFinalDraft.md

 - **Rationale**: Supabase provides a comprehensive, out-of-the-box solution for user management, session handling, and database interactions, allowing us to focus on game development.
 Its user authentication will allow us to focus on gameplay without sacrificing security.
 By using Supabase for data storage, we can focus on building out the game mechanics and user experience.

+-**What changed**:  In the end we ended sticking with most of this, but the oAuth was atypical as we went with non standard oAuth clients, like bitbucket and GitHub.
+Also some communication with the frontend happened and we also used s3 Buckets

 ---